hugeblank/allium-cc/README.md

 ## Cloning this repository
 It's worth noting that there are some places you might want to check out after you fork, and before you start testing your code.

 1. The pastebin [installer](https://www.pastebin.com/LGwrkjxm).
-You are free to make your own installer to your fork with this code, simply change the `repo` string to "your github username"/"the name of your Allium repository".
+You are free to make your own installer to your fork with this code, simply change the `repo` string to "[your github username] [the name of your Allium repository] [the branch you want to clone from] [location]".
 2. The startup file of your fork.
 There is a line that has a comment along with it.
 Change that repo name from the official Allium repository to your forked repository, similar to the style shown above.